zomux/tree2code/README.md

 ## Todos

 - [x] put nmtlab on pypi
+- [ ] Add more comments in the code
 - [ ] Discuss the code inbalance issue
 - [ ] add the script for training NMT models and sample diverse translations